ddadaal/vpn-as-proxy/README.md

 If not, you can do the followings to experiment and find the command to connect to VPN:

-1. Run `docker-compose build` to build the image
+1. Run `docker compose build` to build the image
-2. Run `docker run -it --cap-add=NET_ADMIN vpnproxy` to start a container
+2. Run `docker run -it --cap-add=NET_ADMIN ghcr.io/ddadaal/vpn-as-http-proxy` to start a container
 3. Try connecting to your VPN with `openconnect` **in one line**
 4. Append the command after `CMD=` in your `.env` file
 5. (Optional) Submit a pull request to add your organization's config in the repo!